Ensuring Your Vehicle & Tires Are Operating At Their Best In Colorado Winters

 Now you’ve heard us talk a little bit about ADAS and how those systems are designed to protect you.
 One of those is those TPMS systems.
 However, TPMS systems only work one direction.
 They’re only currently designed to protect you from a low-pressure situation, not a high-pressure situation.
 This means if you have a flat tire, the TPMS system will be able to detect that.
 However, if you have an overinflated tire that can equally cause tire problems heating up at the tire, improper wear of the tire, cupping and serious degradation of it that may lead to handling issues or a high-speed blowout, the computer system will have absolutely no idea.
 And now that we have these tire pressure monitoring systems, you would think by the name that that means the system is monitoring the tires and you don’t need to.
 The reality is you absolutely still need to be checking your tires or stopping in at Saul’s AUTOTEK where we do that as a courtesy service for free anytime we see your vehicle.

 Rather than going and waiting at the tire store last minute, when you see the weather forecast call for snow, spending money on new set of tires and waiting all day to get them with a hundred other people, come and see us on a scheduled planned day where we’ll give you a discount for getting it taken care of early and we’ll swap out your summer or winter back and forth.
+Making sure to take care of everything including tire mounting, balancing, and alignment.
 We even offer storage for your other set of tires if you don’t want to take them home and put them in the trunk of your car.

 Give us a shout here at Saul’s AUTOTEK.
 We’ll keep your tires where they need to be.
 We’ll keep you on the road and make sure you get the longest life out of what’s keeping you safe.
 Talk to you soon.
 Stay on the road.